ChrisLTD/ChrisLTD.com/_posts/2014-09-26-iphone-6-review.md

 The increased width as well as the rounded sides make for a phone that’s more difficult to grip.
 It’s felt precarious enough that I’ve ordered my first ever iPhone case[^case].

 While we’re in this transition period to the new sizes, a lot of apps have yet to be upgraded to take advantage of the increased space natively.
 That means you’ll encounter some slightly blurry looking apps.
-It’s not too terrible for now, but I’ll be happy when my most used apps are all updated[^kudos].
+It’s not too terrible, but I’ll be happy when my most used apps are all updated[^kudos].

 ## Looks